jacordero/ESA-audio-sentiment-analysis/README.md

 # STERN Audio module

-STERN Audio module repository contains the STERN software, test cases, and libraries for traing and retraining the models.
+STERN Audio module repository contains the STERN software, test cases, and libraries for training and retraining the models.

-- A [preprocessing](#preprocessing) library provides the functions to extract feautures from audial input data.
+- A [preprocessing](#preprocessing) library provides the functions to extract features from audial input data.
 - A [training](#training) library provides the functions to train the models on the extract features.
 - A [retraining](#retraining) library provides the functions to retrain the models on the new extracted features or with hyperparameters (.yml) files.
 - The [emotion recognition](#emotion-recognition) software that detects emotions from audial input data.